 Are you trying to sell WordPress maintenance plans to your clients?

-Many clients have trouble understanding why, after investing in a new website, they now have to pay a monthly fee for maintaining it.
+However, convincing clients to shell out extra cash every month for site upkeep isn’t always a walk in the park since many clients have trouble understanding why, after investing in a new website, they now have to pay a monthly fee for maintaining it.

 The purpose of this post is to provide an overview of WordPress maintenance, what it entails, and why you may want to provide it.
 Then we’ll share four proven ways to help increase conversions.